elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} 3000 royal poincianas crumble in the nothingness of the night, and the night forgets.
+- {:.pr.i} 3000 royal poincianas crumble in the night's nothingness, and the night forgets.

 *(Gunfire ...)*